Maki-Daisuke/p5-JSON-RPC2-AnyEvent/README.md

 # DESCRIPTION

 JSON::RPC2::AnyEvent is yet-another JSON-RPC 2.0 implementation.
-This module is very similar to [JSON::RPC2](http://search.cpan.org/perldoc?JSON::RPC2) and actually the main goal is the same.
-That is, transport independent, asynchronous, and light-weigh.
+This module is very similar to [JSON::RPC2](http://search.cpan.org/perldoc?JSON::RPC2) and actually shares the main goals.
+That is, transport independent, asynchronous, and light-weight.
 However, this module is designed so that it works with [AnyEvent](http://search.cpan.org/perldoc?AnyEvent), especially with [AnyEvent::Handle](http://search.cpan.org/perldoc?AnyEvent::Handle).

-Most of its API was inspired by [JSON::RPC2](http://search.cpan.org/perldoc?JSON::RPC2) and added some, to allow objects as params for example.

 # THINK SIMPLE

 JSON::RPC2::AnyEvent considers JSON-RPC as simple as possible.
-For example, [JSON::RPC2::Server](http://search.cpan.org/perldoc?JSON::RPC2::Server) abstracts JSON-RPC server as a kind of JSON filter.
-Unlike [JSON::RPC2::Server](http://search.cpan.org/perldoc?JSON::RPC2::Server) accepts and outputs serialized JSON text, [JSON::RPC2::Server](http://search.cpan.org/perldoc?JSON::RPC2::Server) accepts and outputs Perl data structure (array, hash, and scalar!).
-It accepts any kind of Perl data, then, outputs a JSON object as a hash:
+For example, [JSON::RPC2::Server](http://search.cpan.org/perldoc?JSON::RPC2::Server) abstracts JSON-RPC server as a kind of hash filter.
+Unlike [JSON::RPC2::Server](http://search.cpan.org/perldoc?JSON::RPC2::Server) accepts and outputs serialized JSON text, [JSON::RPC2::AnyEvent::Server](http://search.cpan.org/perldoc?JSON::RPC2::AnyEvent::Server) accepts and outputs Perl hash:

                          +----------+
                          |          |
                 Inuput   | JSON-RPC |  Output
-       data   ---------->|  Server  |----------> JSON hash
+      request ---------->|  Server  |----------> response
-    (any kind)           |          |       (response object)
-                         +----------+
+    (as a hash)          |          |           (as a hash) +----------+

-Response object can be either successful response or error response.
+Actually, it accepts any kind of Perl data (array, hash, and scalar!), then, outputs a JSON-like hash.
+Response hash can be either of successful response or error response.
 Anyway, it's a hash!

-What you need to do is just to make or retrieve a JSON-like data structure in some way, and input it into the server, then, get the result as a JSON-like hash.
+What you need to do is just to make or retrieve a JSON-like data structure in some way, and input it into the server, then, get the result as a hash.

 Actually, JSON::RPC2::AnyEvent just treats Perl data structures instead of JSON, and has nothing to with serializing Perl data or deserializing JSON text.
 This concept allows you to use JSON-RPC on any kind of transport layer.